monokai-kirov/nestjs-crud-utils/README.md

 as a third parameter.
 Also override writeBufferToStorage() and remove() methods in that class.

 Updating files note:
-if you want to persist a previous file - specify the uuid, if you want to remove the file - don't specify the uuid if you want to remove the file and load new - specify a blob in your multipart/form-data content
+if you want to:
+-- persist a previous file - specify the uuid;
+-- remove the file - don't specify the uuid;
+-- remove the file and load new - specify a blob in your multipart/form-data content;

 Example of multipart/form-data content for bulk/create with files: bulk[0][title]